Dispute resolution - first tier tribunal

 The Chamber also provides relatively informal and flexible proceedings to help resolve issues between homeowners and property factors.

 The tribunal's functions replaced those of the Private Rented Housing Panel and the Homeowner Housing Panel on 1 December 2016.

-From 1 December 2017 the chamber will assume jurisdiction from the sheriff courts for civil cases relating to the private rented sector (criminal cases will remain with the sheriff courts).
-It will also hear cases related to new private residential tenancies and the new letting agents regime.
+In 2017, the chamber assumed jurisdiction from the sheriff courts for civil cases relating to the private rented sector (criminal cases will remain with the sheriff courts).
+It also hears cases related to new private residential tenancies and the new letting agents regime.

 - More information on the First-tier Tribunal.

 Landlords have a legal duty to pay any tenancy deposit they receive into an approved tenancy deposit scheme to protect deposits until they are due to be repaid.

 Landlords also have a legal duty to provide new tenants with a tenant information pack (revised December 2016) for any short assured or assured tenancy.
 This would apply to most tenancies which began before 1 December 2017.